leonrode/solo-chess-solver/README.md

 ## Contributions

-1. @RyanDefender - Clearer prompts and error in README exmaple.
+1. @RyanDefender - Clearer prompts and error in README example.

 ## License